lalit3c/DataLit-Scientific-Novelty-Impact/README.md

 ```

 > **Note:** Steps 1-4 require significant download time and storage due to the large size of the Semantic Scholar dataset.
 GPU is recommended for Step 6 (embedding generation).
-Steps 9-10 require the openTSNE package.

 ---